Mrs. Hayes has been a preschool teacher for 26 years. She went to Baylor and the University of Texas.

 NICOLE WEAVER, COMPUTER

 Mrs. Weaver serves as Mingo Valley Christian’s elementary computer teacher.
-This is her first year on our faculty.
+This is her third year on our faculty.
 She has a B.S. and M.S. in Accounting from Oklahoma State University.

 “I have always wanted to make a real difference in the lives of others through my work.
 Teaching gives me the opportunity to help others and contribute to God's plan of reaching people for Him in a tangible way.
 My goal is for my students to come away with skills that they otherwise would not have--skills that will serve as an advantage as they move forward in their education, both at MVC as well as in college and beyond. “